Accessing aged care support services with My Aged Care

 The full list of home care services is provided in the Quality of Care Principles 2014 on the Federal Register of Legislation website, Schedule 3 – Care and services for home care services.

-You certainly can.
-If you’d like to book more hours of support than your funding covers, you can pay privately for them.
+Yes, you can.
+If you’d like to book more hours of support on Mable than your funding covers, you can pay privately for them.

-If you are a couple who lives at the same address, you can still access aged care services for each of you.
+If you are a couple who lives at the same address, you can both access aged care services.
 You will each need to be assessed independently and wait for your packages to come through.
 Everything is evaluated on an individual basis.

 Find support that suits